seanmcallister/RAST_tools/README.md

 # RAST tools

 A collection of tools for converting RAST and MG-RAST outputs for use in other programs.
+When you call the program use ```-h``` to see the help information.

 Tools: